Let’s talk small-cap stocks. In life and career, most people want to think big. But in the stock market, sometimes it pays to think small.

 High volume plus a great news catalyst is a winning combo.
 If there’s an earnings report, an exciting new hire, or something else going on with a stock that already has good volume — it might be a good time to make a trade.

 #5 Look for Clear and Easy Patterns

 Why make things hard on yourself?
 Don’t make monitoring stock charts more complicated than it needs to be!
-Focus on the clean, easily identifiable patterns.
+Focus on clean, easily identifiable patterns.

-Create Your Own small-cap Stock Watchlist
+Create Your Own Small-Cap Stock Watchlist

-A watchlist is a trader’s secret weapon and a way to find your edge.
+A watchlist is a trader’s secret weapon.

-Invest in Small-cap Stocks That Offer Growth and Value
+Look for Small-Cap Stocks That Offer Growth

 Never Chase Your Losses

-And then — actually stick to the plan.
+Before you even get into a trade, make sure your plan is clear about where you’ll cut losses.
+Then stick to the plan.
 Don’t get greedy, and don’t hope that things will turn around.